sbdchd/squawk/README.md

 ### releasing a new version

+1. create a new release on github - CI will attach the binaries automatically
+2. update the CHANGELOG.md
-1. bump version in `Cargo.toml` and follow the `cargo` release steps
+3. bump version in `Cargo.toml` and follow the `cargo` release steps
-2. bump version in `package.json` and follow the `npm` steps
+4. bump version in `package.json` and follow the `npm` steps
-3. bump version in `Formula/squawk.rb` and update the SHA
+5. bump version in `Formula/squawk.rb`
-4. create a new release on github - CI will attach the binaries automatically

 ## how it works